mcuma/chpc_singularity/README.md

 To create a container, one needs to first create the image:
 ```
-sudo singularity create --size 16384  ubuntu_$imgname.img
+sudo singularity create --size 4096 ubuntu_$imgname.img
 ```
-and then bootstrap (install) the OS, and other needed program:
+and then bootstrap (install) the OS, and other needed programs:
 ```
 sudo singularity bootstrap ubuntu_$imgname.img ubuntu_$imgname.def
 ```